 Power supply to the unit must be N.E.C.
 Class 1, and must comply with all applicable codes.
-A fused disconnect switch should be field provided for the unit.
+A disconnect switch should be field provided for the unit; follow local codes to determine what type of switch to use.
 The switch must be separate from all other circuits.
 If any of the wire supplied with the unit must be replaced, replacement wire must be of the type shown on the wiring diagram.
 Electrical wiring must be sized to carry minimum circuit ampacity marked on the unit.
 Use copper conductors only.
 Each unit must be wired with a separate branch circuit and be properly fused.